tobiaszimmermann1/pot-plugin/README.md

 - Added support for Woocommerce Checkout Block (mordern checkout ui)
 - Made all functions compatible with WooCommerce HPOS and declared HPOS compatibility
 - fixed admin bar for foodcoop_manager role (removed all items from it)
+- fixed a bug where previous order was not correctly filtered when placing regular woocommerce orders and there is a pending collective order
+- fixed a bug that prevented entering of decimal numbers in self checkout amount field
 - various fixes

 ### 1.7.3